Skip to main content

 Compute resiliency

 With high availability nodes configured, your database instance's primary node is protected by high availability.
-If the primary node becomes unavailable, the database instance automatically fails it to a secondary node, promoting it as the new primary node.
+If the primary node becomes unavailable, the database instance automatically fails it over to a secondary node, promoting it as the new primary node.
 As compute nodes are stateless, failures don't affect your data, and your connection string remains unchanged.
 The unavailability is resolved in seconds to minutes, depending on the type of failure.
-However, your application should be configured to handle brief disconnections and reconnect automatically.
+During a failover, active connections are dropped, so your application should be configured to handle these brief disconnections and reconnect automatically.

 Limitations

-Performance takes time to recover.
-Queries may initially run more slowly until they are rebuilt because the new primary node has no session-specific data and a local cache for frequently accessed data.
+• Performance takes time to recover.
+Queries might initially run more slowly until they are rebuilt because the new primary node has no session-specific data and a local cache for frequently accessed data.